Welcome residents and fellows!

 - The "Dear Pat" blog post series.
 Modeled after the "Dear Abby" column, "Pat" represents AWS founder Pat Neumann, who provides answers to questions from anonymous residents and fellows seeking advice on common issues facing surgical trainees in a series of blog posts.

-- AWS Coaching Program.
+- AWS Coaching Project.
 In 2018, the committee is launching a Coaching Program that matches faculty with residents to address issues that contribute to burnout in women surgery residents.
+Learn more and get involved.

 - STARR poster contest.
 The Resident and Fellow Committee takes an active role in selecting and reviewing abstracts for the yearly poster contest.

 - AWS Ambassador Program.
-Open to resident and fellows entering their first year of clinical practice, this program connects you with an ambassador from AWS who will share knowledge and advice as younavigate the world outside of medical school and residency.
-Applications are due May 15.
+Open to resident and fellows entering their first year of clinical practice, this program connects you with an ambassador from AWS who will share knowledge and advice as you navigate the world outside of medical school and residency.